*NOTE: INQUIRIES ON

 Basic Petroleum Logistics Division (BPLD)

-The Basic Petroleum Logistics Division (BPLD) is the primary training division of the Petroleum and Water Department, United States Army Quartermaster Center and School, here at Fort Lee, Virginia.
+The Basic Petroleum Logistics Division (BPLD) is the primary training division of the Petroleum and Water Department, United States Army Quartermaster School, Fort Lee, Virginia.

 Petroleum courses of instruction and facilities were established in the fall 1946 at Caven Point, New Jersey, under the jurisdiction of the New York Quartermaster Petroleum Field Office.
 The school was primarily staffed with instructors and highly qualified technical personnel from the petroleum fields of the Midwest.
 In July 1954 the Caven Point installation was phased out, moved to Fort Lee, Virginia, and became the Petroleum Department of the Quartermaster School.

 Two training sites make up the Basic Petroleum Logistics Division training area; the Military in the Field (MIF) and the Petroleum Training Facility (PTF).
 These sites cover approximately 50 acres and provide the students with excellent facilities for hands-on training.